& Series | event co/sponsorships | email Qdigest | campus orgs | celebration Gala | community outreach

 The University's annual party to appreciate and motivate work across campus by and on behalf of the LGBTIQ&A communities.
 Food, drinks and fun celebrate success, solidarity and still more yet to come!
 Mark your calendars, volunteer to help put on the party and/or nominate change agents for an award.
 For 2013, Let's Have a Kiki! was our theme on April 4th.

 Beyond on-campus programs, we also work with various organizations and events in the larger Denver/Colorado area!
 We're a founding sponsor of the annual Colorado Queer Youth Summit and CampOUT experience.
 We have a booth each summer at the huge Denver Pridefest.
 DU students, staff and faculty have been active with the CO Trans on Campus (CTOC) research/advocacy collective (see 2012 report), conducting research and engaging in advocacy around the transgender and gender variant experience in higher education across Colorado.
-And in the past we've assisted with the 2009 Creating Change conference here in Denver (providing volunteers and Youth Space sponsorship), and helped coordinate the 2009 and 2010 state National Latino AIDS Awareness Day events.
+And in the past we've assisted with the 2009 Creating Change conference here in Denver (providing volunteers and Youth Space sponsorship), hosted the Denver Gay Professionals on campus, and helped coordinate the 2009 and 2010 state National Latino AIDS Awareness Day events.